TensorNetwork/tensornetwork.org/src/functions/index.md

 ### Application Areas

+Early applcations of this format include representing bosons in quantum systems \cite{Jeckelmann} and compressing images\cite{latorre2005image}.
+More recently this image compression approach has been proposed for machine learning on classical and quantum computers \cite{DilipData2022,Wright2022Deterministic}.

 The QTT representation can be used to represent solutions of a wide range of differential equations \cite{khoromskij2014tensor}.

 For example, QTT representation has been used to represent velocity fields of fluids in numerical algorithms for solving the Navier-Stokes partial differential equation \cite{gourianov2022quantum,kiffner2023tensor}, with a similar approach used to solve the Vlasov-Poisson equations for plasma physics \cite{Ye2022}.

-Green's functions of quantum many-body systems can also be compactly described by the QTT representation \cite{Shinaoka2023Multiscale,ritter2023quantics}, and used to efficiently solve the Dyson and Bethe-Salpeter equations \cite{Shinaoka2023Multiscale}.
+Green's functions of quantum many-body systems can also be compactly described by the QTT representation \cite{Shinaoka2023Multiscale,ritter2023quantics}, and

-Images can also be compressed in the QTT format \cite{latorre2005image} and used for machine learning with tensor networks on classical and quantum computers \cite{DilipData2022,Wright2022Deterministic}.

 ### Rigorous Results